 If you would like to compare, have a look at the rest of our range of daffodils and narcissi.

 Like most bulbs, Narcissus pseudonarcissus do not like sitting in really boggy conditions but will thrive in most soils with a bit of drainage and require virtually no maintenance; the normal caveat aside that you must not mow until their leaves have browned and died. .
+Please note the bulbs of this variety are much smaller than one might expect, and they may not all flower in their first spring.
+Both are normal.

 The Narcissus pseudonarcissus naturalises better than any other daffodil so, in the spirit of playing to one's strength, plant these elegant, subtle daffodils where they can monopolise an area.
 Try planting them under trees, especially in an orchard, along a river bank, or in a meadow.